fortran-lang/fpm-docs/pages/news/2022/10-26-fpm-version-0.7.0.md

 This release introduces preprocessor support in the `fpm.toml` manifest, allowing for preprocessor macros, file suffixes and directories where the preprocessor should run.
 Furthermore, fpm has now the ability to compile C++ source files in addition to Fortran and C.
-Finally, the ability to define compiler profiles in the `fpm.toml` manifest has been added.
+Finally, the ability to define compiler profiles in the `fpm.toml` manifest has been added, although the profile settings are not currently used in the build process.

 Find the full release notes [here](https://github.com/fortran-lang/fpm/releases/tag/v0.7.0).